 Harrison Candlin/DPIE (2018)

-Tucked away under beautiful native trees, lie spacious campsites in the Sculptures in the Scrub campground, with their own fire pits is one of the parks and reserves that make up the Pilliga Forest.
+Tucked away under beautiful native trees, lie spacious campsites in the Sculptures in the Scrub campground, with their own fire pits.
 There’s no grass, so you’ll have to set up your tent in the dirt, or bring a tarp to put beneath it.
-Within 100m of the nearest campsite is the campground facilities, including toilets and BBQs.
+Within 100m of the nearest campsite you’ll find campground facilities, including toilets and BBQs.
 The phone service is very limited out here and only brief sections of the Sculptures in the Scrub track have reception.
-Download the NSWParks app to your phone for offline maps and park info so you can access it anytime.
+Download the NSW National Parks app to your phone for offline maps and park info that you can access anytime.

 It’s important to have extra water and food as this area is very remote.
 Planning a campfire to roast your marshmallows?
 Be aware that fires are only permitted in the designated fire pits.
 Check the park alerts to make sure there are no total fire bans in place.